LumaPictures/pymel/docs/source/ui.rst

 		radioButton -changeCommand "myRadButtCB #1";

-	When the callback is executed, the ``#1`` gets replaced with the current state of the radioButton -- 0 or 1.
+	When the callback is executed, the ``#1`` gets replaced with the current state of the radioButton: ``0`` or ``1``.
 Unfortunately, when using python callbacks, you can't request which arguments you want, you get them all.

 So, to make our callback work, we need to modify it to accept the argument that the button ``command`` callback is passing us::